Keeping Horse Trails Open – As published in the June 2018 issue of Western Mule Magazine

 Here’s a link to the Back Country Horsemen of America webpage where you can find a local chapter to join. https://www.bcha.org

-Thank you for pitching in to keep your trails open!
+Thank you for pitching together in keeping horse trails open!
 By simply sharing a trail, sharing a ride, and joining together with like-minded people you can help us protect horse trails across the nation, as well as set the tone for our beloved natural recreation areas.
 For more information on trail riding, horse camping and more visit www.TrailMeister.com.
 Enjoy the Ride!!!